All Episodes

 Every bit of his actions, when you go back and look at it, was calculated to find a way to kill the president of the United States politically, Donald Trump.

-He is one of the most disgusting.
+He was one of the most disgusting immoral.

-Yeah, a tell all.
+Yeah, a tell-all.

 And you know what?